Should I Buy a New AC Unit Online

 Here’s the analogy I use to explain this to our own clients.
 Take a 2,100 square-foot barn and place it next to a 2,100 square-foot home with dual-pane windows, R30 attic insulation, etc., etc. Do they both need a 5-ton air conditioner to cool to 75 degrees when it’s 100 degrees outside?
 Even a layman with no HVAC knowledge knows they have different requirements, yet these sites would lead you to believe you need a 5-ton unit for both.

-They know this is a problem with their sales tactics so they all add some type of statement about how a licensed contractor will come check first, verify, etc. – which is code for coming out to tell you what other things you need to pay extra for…and that’s if you’re lucky.
+They know this is a problem with their sales tactics so they all add some type of statement about how a licensed contractor will come check first, verify, etc. That’s code for coming out to tell you what other things you need to pay extra for…and that’s if you’re lucky.
 If your unlucky they will not look for the things you really need, and install the box without them.
 Leading to you never getting the efficiency or comfort you paid for and a complete system is capable of.
+When you really start digging, you find the consumer reviews that document this all.
+Unfortunately for most consumers, you have to know where to dig, and what companies to look for, These companies do a very good job of covering their tracks so you don’t see behind the curtain.

 I serve on an arbitration committee with a group of ten other contractors who review consumer complaints submitted to the Better Business Bureau.
 We review both sides of each case and our function is to help determine if an HVAC Contractor is at fault with regards to the technical aspect of the complaint.
 We recently reviewed two cases where the consumers issues stemmed from failure to properly size AC equipment.
 These consumers are stuck in a situation where they purchased the equipment from one of these new AC unit lead brokers and the new equipment can’t maintain the temperature in the home.

-The Only Way to Properly Size a New AC Unit is an ACCA Manual-J Heat Gain / Loss Load Calculation combined with an ACCA Manual-S System Selection
+The Way to Size a New AC Unit is Manual-J Load Calculation

 But Rich, I have a 5-ton unit now and it’s cooled my home fine for the last 15-years.
 My reply, awesome, so it’s 60,000 BTUH?
 You; what’s that?